 An in-depth course on the use of alternative investments in the institutional portfolio.
 A succession of asset classes will be studied using current academic and practitioner research.
 Students will study portfolios in the spirit of the Yale Model and address the range of institutional issues raised by the use of illiquid, new or sophisticated investments.
 Each week we will discuss current research on the asset class, possibilities and challenges that it represents.
 Each class will have a case for discussion.

 The course will delve into these topics through in-class discussion.
-Please keep these multiple perspectives in mind for discussion in the course.

 This list represents current and planned program content.
 Exact course lineup and/or titles may change.